dblock/open-weather-ruby-client/README.md

 A Ruby client for the [OpenWeather API v2.5](https://openweathermap.org/api).

-Unlike other clients, including [open-weather](https://github.com/coderhs/ruby_open_weather_map), provides a rich first class interface to OpenWeather models, implements more consistent error handling, and is built with thorough test coverage using actual OpenWeather data.
+Unlike other clients, including [open-weather](https://github.com/coderhs/ruby_open_weather_map), provides a rich first class interface to OpenWeather models, built-in metrics conversion, implements more consistent error handling, and is built with thorough test coverage using actual OpenWeather data.

 ## Table of Contents